Nervosys/Botnix/docs/languages-frameworks/python.section.md

 All packages in the package set will use the renamed package.
 A typical use case is to switch to another version of a certain package.
-For example, in the Nixpkgs repository we have multiple versions of `django` and `scipy`.
+For example, in the Botpkgs repository we have multiple versions of `django` and `scipy`.
 In the following example we use a different version of `scipy` and create an environment that uses it.
 All packages in the Python package set will now use the updated `scipy` version.